kyotamatheo/not-for-public/Project #03 - Pass Generator/README.md

 # Project #03

 ### Password Generator
-I am gonna showing to you how to build a Password Generator with javascript. this pass generator also have different options to manage password creation❗️
+I am gonna showing to you how to build a Password Generator with javascript. this pass generator also have different options to manage password creation

 # Screenshot
 Here i have project screenshot :